 Now that you understand some of the basics of personal cash flow management, schedule some time with us to see how it could apply to your own situation.
-We offer a free, no obligation 15 minute or 30 minute review to discuss your situation and how we are working with clients to manage their own finances and investments.
+We offer a free, no obligation 15 minute chat to discuss your situation and how we are working with clients to manage their own finances and investments.
 Click HERE to schedule your appointment.

 Securities offered through Registered Representatives of Cambridge Investment Research, Inc., a Broker/Dealer, Member FINRA/SIPC.
 Advisors Services through Cambridge Investment Research Advisors, a Registered Investment Advisor.

 Tech Girl Financial is not affiliated with Cambridge.
 Check the background of this investment professional on FINRA's BrokerCheck.

 This communication is strictly intended for individuals residing in the states of AZ, CA, CO, FL, ID, IL, IN, KY, MI, MT, NH, NJ, NV, OR, SC, VA, WI.
 No offers may be made or accepted from any resident outside the specific states referenced.